siyb/tw-epma-4-loopback/tw-epma-4-loopback.md

 ## Setting up a Project - 14 - Simple ACL

 ```
-example % slc loopback:acl
+example % lb acl
 ?
-Select the model to apply the ACL entry to: (all existing models)
+Select the model to apply the ACL entry to:
+  (all existing models)
 ?
 Select the ACL scope: All methods and properties
 ?
 Select the access type: All (match all types)
 ?
 Select the role Any unauthenticated user